momentohq/client-sdk-javascript/examples/README.md

 <br>

+## Example Requirements

+- Node version 14 or higher is required
+- A Momento Auth Token is required, you can generate one using the [Momento CLI](https://github.com/momentohq/momento-cli)

 ## Running the Example

-- Node version 16 or higher is required
-- A Momento Auth Token is required, you can generate one using the [Momento CLI](https://github.com/momentohq/momento-cli)

 ```bash
 npm install